vuejs/test-utils-docs/src/guide/http-requests.md

   { id: 2, title: 'title2' }
 ]

-// This tells Jest to mock any call to `axios.get` – and that it should return
+// Let's tell Jest to mock any call to `axios.get` – and to return
 // `fakePostList` instead
 jest.mock('axios', () => ({
   get: jest.fn(() => fakePostList)